Frequently Asked Questions

 There’s no minimum funding amount.
 To date, most grants we’ve paid out have been between £50 and £300, but we’re open to providing more than this.
 For more ambitious grant proposals above £1,000, we may help you apply to more substantial grantmakers, such as our own main funders, EA Funds.

-We can write references for some purposes too, such as for work experience, scholarship applications, or the Duke of Edinburgh’s Award.
+We can write references for some purposes for course participants too, such as for work experience, scholarship applications, or the Duke of Edinburgh’s Award.

-• Probably not.
-But there are a number of other programmes we may or may not offer in the future, such as:
+Probably not.
+But there are a number of other programmes we may or may not offer in the future.

 If you have a particular type of expertise that you think might be helpful to the development of Leaf’s programmes, are supportive of our goals, and are willing to offer advice or pro bono support, please do email info@leaf.courses